 Maybe next time, if there is ever a next time I will read the suggestions for the treatment of gonorrhea first.

-'Never treat yourself without being seen by your doctor first.
-Your health care provider will determine the best and most up-to-date treatment' and just not go on the gondola at all.
+determine the best and most up-to-date treatment' and just not go on the gondola at all.